fenago/python-networking-sysadmins/scripting/lab_guides/Lab_11.md

 ### Receiving email using the imaplib library

 IMAP stands for Internet Message Access Protocol.
-It\'s used to access emails on a remote server through your local machine.
-IMAP allows simultaneous access by multiple clients to your email.
-IMAP is more suitable when you access your email via different locations.

 The IMAP protocol works on two ports:

 -   Port `143`: The default non-encrypted port